 Once you submit the quiz, your results will be graded and recorded.
 You must get a passing grade (85% or greater) in order to qualify as FERPA-compliant and be eligible to receive a sign-on ID to enter the myZou system.
-Also, you will need to complete the FERPA compliance form (found in the Course Documents area of the FERPA Tutorial) and return it to your supervisor.
+Also, you will need to print the results of your FERPA test (instructions can be found in the How To Print FERPA Score section of the FERPA Tutorial) and return it to your supervisor.

 If at any time you have a question about releasing student records, and you cannot find the answer in the FERPA Tutorial, contact the Office of the University Registrar for assistance.